MrOwaisAbdullah/gigbillow/docs/features.md

 - **Status:** Fully Implemented
 - **Details:**
     - **Sign-up & Login:** Users can create accounts and log in using Google or Email/Password.
+    - **Password Reset:** Logged-in users can update their password via the Settings page.
     - **User Initialization:** A new user profile and token record are automatically created in Firestore upon first sign-up.
     - **Profile Sync:** User information (name, photo) is kept in sync with the auth provider.
     - **Welcome Tour:** A multi-step welcome tour introduces new users to the app's key features.